Operating with your Data¶

 The event triggers available for the Actions widgets change according to the action type.
 A box with a list of the event triggers available for each action filter is available in the corresponding page.

-As previously said, Actions are strictly related to other Widgets on the same slide as, once they have been dragged, they are automatically linked to all the other widgets on the slide to create a dynamic dashboard.
+As previously mentioned, Actions are strictly related to other widgets on the same slide.
+Once dragged, Actions are automatically linked to all other widgets on the slide to create a dynamic dashboard.
 This link between an Action and all the Widgets can be edited in the scope section, as explained below.

-The first step to start working on actions consists in dragging an Action onto the stage and, subsequently, dragging the attribute whose values will be filtered by the action.
+The first step to start working on actions is to drag an Action from the Widgets panel onto the stage and, subsequently, drag the attribute whose values will be filtered by the action.

-As soon as the attribute has been dragged onto the action, the Layout options window will automatically open and will allow users to start the configuration process.
+As soon as the attribute has been dragged onto the action, the Layout options window will automatically open allowing users to start the configuration process.

 The Layout options menu is made of two tabs:

-INPUT tab, where users define all the information regarding the data to import and the filter/s to set. it is not populated with options if the Layout options menu is opened before dragging an attribute on it.
+INPUT tab, where users define all the information regarding the data to import and the filter/s to set.
+The Layout options menu is not populated with options if it is opened before dragging an attribute onto the Action widget.

 LAYOUT tab, where users customize the action layout.
 This menu changes according to the corresponding action type.
 More information on the options available and on the compatible attribute type for each Action can be found in the Actions layout menus page.